 The Partnership is subject to risk of losses resulting from nonpayment or nonperformance by its counterparties.
 The credit exposure related to commodity derivative instruments is represented by the fair value of the asset position (i.e. the fair value of expected future receipts) at the reporting date.
+Our futures contracts have limited credit risk since they are cleared through an exchange and are settled daily.
 Should the creditworthiness of one or more of the counterparties decline, the Partnership's ability to mitigate nonperformance risk is limited to a counterparty agreeing to either a voluntary termination and subsequent cash settlement or a novation of the derivative contract to a third party.
 In the event of a counterparty default, the Partnership may sustain a loss and its cash receipts could be negatively impacted.
-We have master netting provisions in the International Swap Dealers Association agreements with all of our derivative counterparties.
-These netting provisions allow us to net settle asset and liability positions with the same counterparties, and would reduce our maximum loss due to counterparty credit risk by \$4.4 million as of December 31, 2014.
-The range of losses attributable to our individual counterparties would be between \$3.3 million and \$27.5 million, depending on the counterparty in default.
+The Partnership has master netting provisions in the International Swap Dealers Association agreements with all of its derivative counterparties.
+These netting provisions allow the Partnership to net settle asset and liability positions with the same counterparties within the same Targa entity, and would reduce its maximum loss due to counterparty credit risk by \$7.6 million as of December 31, 2015.
+The range of losses attributable to its individual counterparties would be between less than \$0.4 million and \$38.9 million, depending on the counterparty in default.